Easter is a time for family, friends, new beginnings, and you guessed it ... chocolate.

 It’s a myth that you can’t eat chocolate if you have diabetes, just eat it in moderation, and try not to eat a lot in one go as it affects your blood sugar levels.

-Of course some adults with diabetes may actually prefer an alternative Easter present such as flowers, fruit or a book so it’s worth checking.
+Of course some adults with diabetes may actually prefer an alternative Easter present such as flowers, fruit or a book, so it’s worth checking.
+You can find some great gift ideas in our online shop, for example.

 Should I buy ‘diabetic’ chocolate?